VoiceNGO/fluid-img/README.md

 ## Seam Generator

-To pre-calculate seams for use with the `cached` generator, you can use the command-line tool provided by this package via `npx`.
+To pre-calculate seams for the `cached` generator, use the `npx` command-line tool provided by this package.
 This tool processes an image and generates a `.seam` file containing the pre-computed seam data.
-By default `.seam` files will be generated in the same folder as the processed images.
+By default, `.seam` files are generated in the same folder as the processed images.

 Example usage: